devtut/generate/docs/python/metaclasses.md

 ---
-metaTitle: Metaclasses
+metaTitle Metaclasses
-description: Basic Metaclasses, Singletons using metaclasses, Using a metaclass, Introduction to Metaclasses, Custom functionality with metaclasses, The default metaclass
+description Basic Metaclasses, Singletons using metaclasses, Using a metaclass, Introduction to Metaclasses, Custom functionality with metaclasses, The default metaclass
 ---

 # Metaclasses